JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 This is the second stage of the process; a little more mysterious than the first because it calls for a cooperative alchemy with the spiritual forces that inhabit or surround us.
 We have read previously that

-> “. . . even those concepts which are so reasonable as ideas and so logical as ideals that the Adjuster dares so to combine and spiritize them as to render them available for such association in the finite mind as will constitute them the actual human complement thus made ready for the action of the Truth Spirit of the Sons, the time-space manifestations of Paradise truth—universal truth.”
-[UB 101:6.7](/en/The_Urantia_Book/101#p6_7)
+> “. . . even those concepts which are so reasonable as ideas and so logical as ideals that the Adjuster dares so to combine and spiritize them as to render them available for such association in the finite mind as will constitute them the actual human complement thus made ready for the action of the Truth Spirit of the Sons, the time-space manifestations of Paradise truth—universal truth.” <a id="s79_394"></a>[UB 101:6.7](/en/The_Urantia_Book/101#p6_7)

 We read :

 > “Jesus taught the appeal to the emotions as the technique of arresting and focusing the intellectual attention.
-He designated the mind thus aroused and quickened as the gateway to the soul, where there resides that spiritual nature of man which must recognize truth and respond to the spiritual appeal of the gospel in order to afford the permanent results of true character transformations.”
-[UB 152:6.4](/en/The_Urantia_Book/152#p6_4)
+He designated the mind thus aroused and quickened as the gateway to the soul, where there resides that spiritual nature of man which must recognize truth and respond to the spiritual appeal of the gospel in order to afford the permanent results of true character transformations.” <a id="s83_395"></a>[UB 152:6.4](/en/The_Urantia_Book/152#p6_4)

 And the Divine Counselor ends his introduction with

 > “. . .
 But we know that there dwells within the human mind a fragment of God, and that there sojourns with the human soul the Spirit of Truth; and we further know that these spirit forces conspire to enable material man to grasp the reality of spiritual values and to comprehend the philosophy of universe meanings.
-But even more certainly we know that these spirits of the Divine Presence are able to assist man in the spiritual appropriation of all truth contributory to the enhancement of the ever-progressing reality of personal religious experience—God-consciousness.”
-[UB 0:12.13](/en/The_Urantia_Book/0#p12_13)
+But even more certainly we know that these spirits of the Divine Presence are able to assist man in the spiritual appropriation of all truth contributory to the enhancement of the ever-progressing reality of personal religious experience—God-consciousness.” <a id="s87_577"></a>[UB 0:12.13](/en/The_Urantia_Book/0#p12_13)

 ## A Suggested Study Plan